casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/shotgun rail/index.md

 With that in mind, we suggest going after the Location 1 Spawn as it doesn't have any requirements to obtain and is easy to locate.

 ## Conclusion
 There are 4 different spawn locations for the Shotgun Rail and various requirements to obtain them based on which one you are after.
 Location 1 is the quickest and easiest to obtain as it's next to the ocean and has no requirements.
-While Location 3 & 4 are the hardest to obtain because they are in a bunker and that require a keycards to enter.
-However, Location 3 & 4 are on the path to story completion, so it's ultimately up to you when and how you want to obtain the Shotgun Rail.
+While Locations 3, 4, and 5 are the hardest to obtain because they are in a bunker that requires keycards to enter.
+However, Locations 3, 4, and 5 are on the path to story completion, so it's ultimately up to you when and how you want to obtain the Shotgun Rail.

 Additionally; we would like to know if you enjoyed our guide.
 Let us know what you think and provide any feedback you may feel would improve the quality of the guide.
 To do so, join us on [Discord](https://discord.gg/ZXp93XsKnN) and let us know!
 We would love to hear from you!